To talk to strangers or not to talk to strangers, that is the question?

 For the most part, unless my gut is telling me to slowly back away, my answer is a resounding yes!
 The results of these interactions can impact you for a moment, for a lifetime or somewhere in between, but almost always there is a positive result that ensues.

-On a recent speaking engagement in West Virginia, some delayed flights and free time provided me ample opportunity to create connections with some interesting folks:
+On a recent speaking engagement in West Virginia, some delayed flights and free time provided me with ample opportunity to create connections with some interesting folks:

 Kristen the new owner of a cryotherapy clinic, because I looked in the window and she waved to me, we ended up doing a FB live video interview while I tried it out, brrrr!
 I loved that she had a wall of adventure in her business where clients put up adventurous things that they did.
 You can see the video here.